 Nutritional yeast is one of our favorite plant-based sources of B12.
 We add it to all soups, stews, and dals, and we use it to add a cheesy flavor to many of our recipes like Pesto, and Mini Vegetable Souffles.
 Just 1 1/2 tsp of nutritional yeast meets the daily nutrient requirement for most adults.
 Get B12 fortified nutritional yeast here: Nutritional yeast.

-You'll also get when you eat B12 fortified foods, like cereals and vegan milk, and/or take a B12 supplement.
+You'll also get some when you eat B12 fortified foods, like cereals and vegan milk, and/or take a B12 supplement.
 Because we don't eat nutritional yeast and nori every day, we do take a multi-vitamin with high levels of it.

 Nutritional tip: A health myth is that the superfood spirulina provides B12.
 While this is true, the B12 form in spirulina is a pseudo vitamin B12 that is not bioavailable to humans.
 Our bodies cannot use it.
 It does have many other health benefits and can be a great addition to your diet.

 How much vitamin B12 do you need?